isomerpages/nlb-biblioasia/_oct-to-dec-2011/Lived Spaces and Memories: The Indian Business Communities in Colonial Singapore.md

 <img src="/images/Vol%207%20issue%203/SpacesMemories/Chettiars.jpg" style="width:80%;">
  <div style="background-color: white;">A portrait of Chettiars in traditional <i>vesthi</i> and <i>thundu</i> in the 1920s.
 Such garments were common as daily wear, but were also produced with more high-quality materials.
 These fancier versions were reserved for more formal occasions such as this photo-taking session. <i>Courtesy of Nachiappa Chettiar.</i></div>

-The spatial Indian identity and influence in colonial Singapore’s landscape remained as a part of colonial Singapore’s heritage in its multi-ethnic fabric.
-Although a minority, the Indians remain an important section of the population and continue to play a significant part in the city-state’s socioeconomic expansion in its subsequent years of development to come.
+The spatial Indian identity and influence in colonial Singapore’s landscape remained a part of colonial Singapore’s heritage in its multi-ethnic fabric.
+Though a minority, the Indians remain an important section of the population and continue to play a significant part in the city-state’s socioeconomic expansion in its subsequent years of development.

 <br>
 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol%207%20issue%203/SpacesMemories/jayati_pic.jpg">
-<center><b>Jayati Bhattacharya</b><br>Visiting Research Fellow<br> Nalanda-Sriwijaya Centre<br> Institute of Southeast Asia Asian Studies</center></div>
+<center><b>Jayati Bhattacharya</b><br>Visiting Research Fellow<br> Nalanda-Sriwijaya Centre, Institute of Southeast Asian Studies</center></div>

 #### **NOTES**